arthurad1989/ChineseHandwritingOrg/index.md

 title: "Chinese Handwriting Community"
 ---

 Hello!
-If you can read this, my site is working.
+This site is an extention of our subreddit and Discord server, aiming to help you improve your everyday Chinese handwriting.